Tufts-Robotics-Club/OpenCV-Workshop-2022/README.md

 To run the triangle recognition program on a static image: `python3 shape_recognition_example scan_static_image.py <path_to_image>`

-To run the triangle recognition program on webcam feed: `python3 shape_recognition_example scan_webcam_feed.py`
+To run the triangle recognition program on local webcam feed: `python3 shape_recognition_example scan_webcam_feed.py`